 As mentioned at the start of the chapter, testing is a large discipline, and different people use different terminology and organization.
 The Rust community tends to think about tests in terms of two main categories: unit tests and integration tests.
 Unit tests are smaller and more focused, testing one module in isolation at a time, and can test private interfaces.
 Integration tests are entirely external to your library, and use your code in the same way any other external code would, using only the public interface and exercising multiple modules per test.

-Both kinds of tests are important to ensure that the pieces of your library are doing what you expect them to separately and together.
+Writing both kinds of tests is important to ensure that the pieces of your library are doing what you expect them to separately and together.

 Unit Tests